Last editedApr 20234 min read

-A RFP should enable you to decide whether a payments provider meets all the requirements you have.
-It should also help you to get a sense of how good they are along several dimensions.
+A RFP should enable you to decide whether a payments provider meets all your business needs.
+It should also help you to get a sense of how good they are in several supporting areas.
 As a place to start, we’ve created a sample RFP which can be downloaded here.

 In general, you should be assessing companies along the following dimensions:

 Integration with existing systems

 We give a high-level overview of what you should be looking for in each of these categories below.
 For a detailed breakdown of the kind of questions you should be asking, we recommend looking at the sample RFP.